rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Runs before playing the "use" (usually "magic hands") animation when a critter uses a scenery/container object on the map, or before walking/running animation if the player is at a distance from the object.

 ```
-Critter arg0 - the critter that uses an object (usually dude_obj)
+Critter arg0 - The critter that uses an object (usually dude_obj)
-Obj     arg1 - the object being used
+Obj     arg1 - The object being used
-int     arg2 - the animation code being used (see ANIM_* in Animcomd.h)
+int     arg2 - The animation code being used (see ANIM_* in Animcomd.h)

-int     ret0 - overrides the animation code (pass -1 if you want to skip the animation)
+int     ret0 - Overrides the animation code (pass -1 if you want to skip the animation)
 ```

 -------------------------------------------